 - Legal change of the name of the company as registered with the a.
-Corporations Division of the State of Oregon; or - Sale or exchange of the activity or facility. b. - 9.6 Construction or Modification Notices
+Corporations Division of the State of Oregon; or - Sale or exchange of the activity or facility. b. - Construction or 9.6 Modification Notices

 The permittee must notify LRAPA in writing using an LRAPA "Notice of Intent to Construct" form or "Permit Application" form, and obtain approval in accordance with LRAPA Title 34 before: